 - Through the Department of Economics, Management and Accounting, we offer all of the Society of Actuaries VEE courses.
 These include Macro Economics (Econ 211), Micro Economics (Econ 212), Corporate Finance (Mgmt 371), and Econometrics (Econ 306).

 - The Career Services Office offers connections to summer internships with firms in Grand Rapids, Chicago, Detroit and beyond.
 Students may also obtain semester long internships as part of the Chicago or Philadelphia semester programs.
 Students that pass their first exam will be competitive for most summer internships.

 - Preparation for Subsequent Exams

-- The Hope College Mathematics Department offers independent study opportunities for students who have completed their first exam and are preparing for the second, third or fourth exams.
+- The Hope College Mathematics and Statistics Department offers independent study opportunities for students who have completed their first exam and are preparing for the second, third or fourth exams.